DiarmuidM/charity-covid19/docs/_posts/2020-08-13-charity-registrations-and-deregistrations-july-2020-update.md

 #### De-registrations

-Examining de-registrations however, reveals a clear decrease in the monthly and cumulative figures compared to previous years: between March and May 2020, there were fewer charities de-registered each month (figure 7), though the figures for June are in line with expectations.
+Examining de-registrations however, reveals a clear decrease in the monthly and cumulative figures compared to previous years: between March and May, there were fewer charities de-registered each month, ditto July (figure 7).
 As a result there are considerably fewer de-registrations than expected - see figure 8.
 It is likely the lower levels of de-registrations are a result of shifting regulatory priorities around the beginning of the pandemic in the UK; for example, case work relating to defaulting charities - those that fail to file their accounts on time - was likely halted for a period, resulting in lower numbers of these organisations losing their charitable status.

 *Figure 7.
 Monthly de-registrations of charities - Scotland*